eminfe/Data-Analyst-Portfolio/README.md

 # Data Analyst Projects

 ## About
+Hi!
+Thanks for checking out my Github repository.

-Hello, my name is Fatma, I have technical bacground Bachelor of Science Engineering (BSc(Eng)) in Meteorological Engineering and continuing Master of Science (M.S.) in Environmental Engineering (MSc).
+My name is Fatma!
+I enjoy working on climate related projects with the use of big data.
+I hold a Bachelor of Science degree in Meteorological Engineering.
+I currently pursue a Master of Science degree in Environmental Engineering.

+My Github repository contains three main components.
-First part of this reposity is mainly include my projects that I have done during my Master Program.
-The Scientific Programming and Data Analysis lecture helped me learn to clean, organise and visualize data.
-Thanks to the lecture I have been able to develop computer programs codes functional and object oriented.
-These projects are mainly include environmental and especially meteorological or climatological analysis.
+The first part includes my projects I have completed since the beginning of my graduate studies.
+The lecture on “Scientific Programming and Data Analysis” helped me learn to clean, organize, and visualize data.
+Thanks to the lecture, I have been able to improve my object-oriented programming and to develop various functions.
+These projects mostly include environmental, meteorological, and climatological analysis.

-Second part of this reposity include my projects that I have done under many online courses and Kaggle Projects.
-I love to handle with data and enjoy with my learning process.
+The second part of this repository is about my self-learning.
+I provide codes written for assignments from online courses as well as for Kaggle Projects.
+It is fun to learn coding on my own, but feel free to point out any issues you come across.

-The third part include my certificates which I gained during courses
+The final part contains certificates that I obtain throughout my career.

-Finally you can find my contact information and social media profiles
+My contact information and social media accounts are also attached.
+So feel free to be in touch!

 ## Table of Contents
 ### Part 1: Environmental & Meteorological Analysis